Xomega-Net/Xomega.Docs/docs/tutorial/1-basic/2-import.md

 ![Connection dialog](img2/connection-dialog.png)

 You will need to provide the connection string, which you can also specify in a separate dialog by clicking the *Configure* button.
-We will select the *SQL Native Client* provider, and the sample *AdventureWorks2016* database on the local SQL server instance using windows authentication, as shown below.
+We will select the *Microsoft OLE DB Provider for SQL Server*, and the sample *AdventureWorks2022* database on the local SQL server instance using windows authentication, as shown below.

 ![Connection provider](img2/connection-provider.png) ![Connection properties](img2/connection-properties.png)